project-type/type-c/README.md

 ## FAQ:
 - What is `type-c`?
 A programming language.
 - Why?
 Because I can.
+And because I want to.
 - What sets `type-c` apart?
 For now it doesn't exist.
 The goal is to design a language that is highly expressive, easy to use, and fast.
 - What is `type-v`?
 The VM that will run type-c.
 - Can I contribute?
 Ideas?
 Yes.
 Code?
 Probably not.